 Click here to see a larger version of the finished photo.

 Sometimes, your iPhone can be your DSLR’s best friend.
-And, better yet, it can make your travel easier, too!
+And better yet, it can make your travel easier, too!

 Skip and I like to indulge in something we call Slow Travel.
 When we’re going on a trip that has no time contract, we like to pad the dates and slow down a bit.

 In July, we were invited to a party in Cleveland, Ohio.
 We had nothing planned for the days just before or after the party, so we decided to drive there from Virginia, instead of flying.
-Then, Skip set about designing a road trip that would spend most of the time on state and U.S. highways, rather than interstates.
+Then, Skip set about designing a road trip that would spend most of the time on state and U.S. highways rather than interstates.

 Back in the old days… before the 1950s… these were the roads you drove to go places in the United States.
-They could be slow, but, often, were picturesque.
+They could be slow but often were picturesque.
 You drove through towns and villages, along streams and rivers, and through mountain passes that would take your breath away.

-During our drive, on U.S. 522, between Unionville and Culpeper, Virginia, we passed a house and barn in the distance, with acres of green fields in the foreground.
+During our drive on U.S. 522, between Unionville and Culpeper, Virginia, we passed a house and barn in the distance, with acres of green fields in the foreground.
 I thought it might make a good photo, but the light was too bright.
-I wanted to record where we were, so we would know how to find it again, on our way back from Cleveland.
+I wanted to record where we were, so we would know how to find it again on our way back from Cleveland.
 Since I was driving, I asked Skip to take a quick photo with my iPhone.
 Of course, his fingerprint wouldn’t open my phone…

-Here’s the first hint… You can launch your camera in your iPhone without entering your password.
-Just tap on the Home button quickly.
+Here’s the first tip… You can launch your camera on your iPhone without entering your password.
+[Comment from 2022.
+Now you wake up the phone by moving it, then sweep from right to left on the screen to launch the camera! ]Just tap on the Home button quickly.
 Then, swipe up from the bottom of the screen.
 Your camera icon is at the bottom right on the gray screen that opens.
-A quick tap on the icon and you’re good to go.
+A quick tap on the icon, and you’re good to go.
 Remember, for this hint to work, speed is important.
 When you’re driving at 55 MPH, for every minute, you’re almost a mile down the road.
 I also use the Camera+ app and the Lightroom Mobile camera, which can be found by swiping right.
-However, you then have to enter your password, for those apps to work…
+However, you then have to enter your password for those apps to work…

 2 Comments